jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

 Unlike conventional calendars that force natural cycles into rigid, symmetrical frameworks, this calendar follows the actual movements of celestial bodies:

-1. **The year begins precisely on the spring equinox** (around March 20-21), when day and night are of equal length and the sun crosses the celestial equator moving northward.
+1. **The year begins and ends with the vernal equinox** (around March 20-21), when day and night are of equal length and the sun crosses the celestial equator moving northward.

 2. **Each month begins exactly on the astronomical new moon** - the moment when the moon is positioned between Earth and the sun, with its dark side facing us.